 Discover the amazing story of the England to Australia air race of 1919, won by two of South Australia’s favourite sons, Captain Ross and Lieutenant Keith Smith.
 Together with their mechanics, Sergeants Wally Shiers and Jim Bennett, they were the first Australian airmen to fly from England to Australia, achieved in 28 days in a modified Vickers Vimy bomber.
 The exhibition follows the lives of the Smith family from their early days at Mutooroo Station in the far north of South Australia to service in World War One and the public response to the tragic death of Sir Ross in an air crash in 1922.

-The exhibition brings to life the excitement of the race and its aftermath through the State Library collections including the Sir Ross and Sir Keith Smith Archive, as well as precious items on loan from other libraries, museums, and private collections.
+The exhibition brings to life the excitement of the race and its aftermath through the State Library collections including Sir Ross and Sir Keith Smith's Archive, as well as precious items on loan from other libraries, museums, and private collections.

 Highlights relating to the race include the log-book and certificate of airworthiness of the Vickers Vimy, notebooks kept by Ross and Keith, a pocket compass, a magneto from the engine, and a piece of Vimy aircraft fabric.
-Also on display are the rarely seen knighthood medal awarded to Keith and the ‘flying wings’ won by Ross in the Royal Flying Corps, which were taken into space with astronaut Dr Andy Thomas in 2005.
+Also on display are the rarely seen knighthood medals awarded to Keith and the ‘flying wings’ won by Ross in the Australian Flying Corps and Keith in the Royal Flying Corps, which were taken into space with astronaut Dr Andy Thomas in 1996.

 View the personal papers of Sir Ross and Sir Keith Smith on the Digital Collections website.